Press Materials Editing & Distributing Business License in Dubai

 Dubai's media and ICT sector is expanding rapidly, making it one of the most strategically valuable locations in the world for businesses involved in press materials editing and distribution.
 The UAE's continued investment in digital infrastructure, combined with a business-friendly regulatory environment, has created exceptional conditions for media-focused enterprises to establish and scale operations.

-Obtaining a Press Materials Editing and Distributing Business Licence (Activity Code 6399.96) at Dubai South Business Hub Free Zone gives entrepreneurs and media professionals a compliant, cost-effective base to serve regional and global markets.
-This licence sits within the ICT category and is designed for businesses that edit, curate, and distribute press content across digital and print channels.
+Obtaining a Press Materials Editing and Distributing Business License (Activity Code 6399.96) at Dubai South Business Hub Free Zone gives entrepreneurs and media professionals a compliant, cost-effective base to serve regional and global markets.
+This license sits within the ICT category and is designed for businesses that edit, curate, and distribute press content across digital and print channels.

 Key Stats at a Glance